matuteiglesias/journal/content/Dev/2023-05-12_Resolved_Selenium_and_ChromeDriver_compatibility_i.md

 **🕒 03:55–04:35**
 **🏷️ Labels**: Selenium, Chromedriver, Instapy, Web Automation, Troubleshooting
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve compatibility issues between Selenium, geckodriver, Firefox, and ChromeDriver, and to configure InstaPy for web automation using Chrome.
+The session aimed to resolve compatibility issues between Selenium, geckodriver, Firefox, and ChromeDriver, and to configure InstaPy for web [[automation]] using Chrome.

 ### Key Activities
 - Checked versions of Geckodriver, Firefox, and Selenium to ensure compatibility.